ZJovevski/Event-log/README.md

 ##Developers Instructions

- Import EventLog project as existing maven project Right click on the project Run As Maven Build in goals add package and press run into target folder will be create all needed jars
+ * Import EventLog project as existing maven project
+ * Right click on the project Run As Maven Build
+ * In goals add package and press run
+ * Into target folder will be create all needed jars